-Deutsche Telekom AG – Annual report – 31 December 2017
+Deutsche Telekom AG – Annual report – 31 December 2018

 In May 2014, the IASB issued IFRS 15 “Revenue from Contracts with Customers.”
 Application of the standard is mandatory for reporting periods beginning on or after January 1, 2018.
 This standard provides a single, principles-based five-step model for the determination and recognition of revenue to be applied to all contracts with customers.

 - The extent of the changes resulting from the initial application of IFRS 15 that are described above therefore largely depends on the business models used by the subsidiary in question.
-Whereas the sale of subsidized handsets in connection with the conclusion of service contracts in the retail business is still common in the Germany operating segment, handsets are not sold at a discount at all or only to a limited extent in the United States and to some extent in the Europe operating segments; payment-by-installment models or leased models are offered to customers instead.
+Whereas the sale of subsidized handsets in connection with the conclusion of service contracts in the consumer business is still common in the Germany operating segment, handsets are not sold at a discount at all or only to a limited extent in the United States and to some extent in the Europe operating segments; payment-by-installment models or lease models are offered to customers instead.